Sync Devices

 Connect-MgGraph -Scopes $scopes -NoWelcome -ErrorAction Stop

-Write-Information "✓ Successfully connected to Microsoft Graph" -InformationAction Continue
+Write-Information '✓ Successfully connected to Microsoft Graph' -InformationAction Continue

 }